afombravo/tnseeker/README.md

 tnseeker --tst
 ```

-An example use case is the folowing.
+A quick to use example case is the folowing.
 See below the meaning of the input arguments:

 ```bash
 tnseeker -s BW25113 -sd ./ -ad ./ -at gb -st SE --tn AGATGTGTATAAGAGACAG --ph 10 --mq 40